Kerri Colby: Career

-She competed on season 14 of RuPaul's Drag Race.
-On episode 4, she landed in the bottom and lip-synced against Alyssa Hunter to Jennifer Lopez's song, "Play".
-On episode 8, she landed in the bottom again with Jasmine Kennedie, and lost the lip-sync to "Un-Break My Heart" by Toni Braxton.
+Colby competed on season 14 of RuPaul's Drag Race.
+On episode 4, she ranked in the bottom and lip-synced against Alyssa Hunter to Jennifer Lopez's song, "Play".
+Colby won the lip sync and remained in the competition.
+On episode 8, however, she was once again placed in the bottom and lost her lip-sync to Jasmine Kennedie, performing to "Un-Break My Heart" by Toni Braxton.

-She was a featured performer during Jennifer Lopez's performance at the 2022 iHeartRadio Music Awards.
-In May, her nomination was announced at the 2022 WOWIE Awards as part of RuPaul's DragCon in Los Angeles in the category Best Viral Moment (The America's Next Top Meme Award), shared with drag queens Daya Betty and Kornbread "The Snack" Jeté.

-In 2022, Colby appeared in an advertising campaign for cannabis beverage brand Cann, alongside fellow season 14 contestants Willow Pill, Jorgeous, and Kornbread, as well as other LGBTQ+ celebrities including Hayley Kiyoko and Gus Kenworthy.
+In March 2022, she was one of several drag queens to be featured in Jennifer Lopez's performance at the iHeartRadio Music Awards.
+In May, her nomination for Best Viral Moment (The America's Next Top Meme Award) was announced at the 2022 WOWIE Awards, a part of RuPaul's DragCon in Los Angeles.
+She shared the nomination with drag queens Daya Betty and Kornbread "The Snack" Jeté.
+In June of that same year, Colby appeared in an advertising campaign for cannabis beverage brand Cann, alongside fellow season 14 contestants Willow Pill, Jorgeous, and Kornbread, as well as other LGBTQ+ celebrities including Hayley Kiyoko and Gus Kenworthy.
 During press for the Cann campaign, Colby shared that she worked at a dispensary before appearing on Drag Race.

-In 2023, she appeared in a cameo during season 15 Untucked episode to give a video message to her drag mother and season 15 winner Sasha Colby.
+In 2023, she appeared in a cameo during an episode of season 15's Untucked to give a video message to her drag mother (and eventual season 15 winner) Sasha Colby.

 On April 23, 2025, Kerri Colby was announced as one of eighteen former Drag Race contestants participating in the tenth season of RuPaul's Drag Race All Stars.
+She was ultimately eliminated at the conclusion of the second bracket but returned as the judge's Wild Card pick for the finale.
+She was eliminated in the finale's episode's first round.

 In September 2025, Colby performed at Northern Nevada Pride.

 Personal life

 Kerri Colby is a trans woman.
-Fellow Drag Race contestant and trans woman Kornbread Jeté credits Kerri Colby with helping her in her own transition.
-She has also helped inspire Jasmine Kennedie to come out as a trans woman on an episode of Untucked on season 14 of RuPaul's Drag Race.
+Fellow Drag Race contestant and trans woman Kornbread Jeté credits Kerri Colby with helping her transition.
+She has also helped inspire Jasmine Kennedie to come out as a trans woman in an episode of season 14's Untucked.
 Bosco has also cited Kerri Colby as a source of "clarity" in her transition, which she announced after season 14 wrapped filming.